njustesen/TRTS/core/rules.md

 Units cannot perform a _Hold Position Action_ if they have attacked this turn.

-Units haven't attacked yet this turn will automatically perform a _Hold Position Action_ when they end their _activation_.
+Units that haven't attacked yet this turn will automatically perform a _Hold Position Action_ when they end their _activation_.

 Units that have not been _acitvated_ yet will always be in _Hold Position_.